-While I'm still tallying up how much money I made in 2015 from side hustles – this blog included – I thought I could share how much money I made from technical things, such as mystery shopping, panel studies, surveys and reward points in 2015.
+While I’m still tallying up how much money I made in one year from side hustles – this blog included – I thought I could share how much money I made from technical things, such as mystery shopping, panel studies, surveys and reward points.

-I've also included snapshots of some of my payments, as there still seem to be a few skeptics out there that think mystery shopping and taking surveys are scams 🙂
+I’ve also included snapshots of some of my payments since there still seem to be a few skeptics out there that think mystery shopping and taking surveys are scams 🙂

 Mystery shopping was a blast this year!
 I got to shop a ton of different companies this year, including: